Oliver Stone

 A scene from The Hand (1981)

 Neither of the movies was very successful.
-However, in between the two premieres, Oliver Stone received his first Oscar; not as a director, but as a scriptwriter for Alan Parker’s thriller Midnight Express.
-The movie tells of the hard life of a US citizen who gets sentenced to unreasonably long imprisonment for a minor offense he commits in Turkey.
-This movie established the theme for Oliver Stone’s future work - the inner drama of a person whose will and integrity get tested by circumstances.
+However, between these two premieres, Oliver Stone won his first Oscar—not as a director, but as screenwriter for Alan Parker's thriller Midnight Express.
+The film depicts the harsh ordeal of an American citizen sentenced to an unreasonably long prison term for a minor offense committed in Turkey.
+This film established the central theme of Oliver Stone's future work—the inner struggle of individuals whose will and integrity are tested by extreme circumstances.

 Oliver Stone receives his first Oscar